-- on the date of this prospectus, none of these restricted securities will be available for sale in the public market; - 91 days after the date of this prospectus, shares held by the selling stockholders other than Mr. Zuckerberg; - approximately six months after the date of this prospectus, approximately shares underlying net-settled RSUs; - 181 days after the date of this prospectus, shares; - 211 days after the date of this prospectus, shares held by the selling stockholders; - beginning one year after the date of this prospectus, shares held by Mail.ru Group Limited and DST Global Limited and their respective affiliates; and - beginning 18 months after the date of this prospectus, shares held by Mail.ru Group Limited and DST Global Limited and their respective affiliates.
+- on the date of this prospectus, none of these restricted securities will be available for sale in the public market; - 91 days after the date of this prospectus, 271,123,815 shares held by the selling stockholders other than Mr. Zuckerberg; - 151 to 180 days after the date of this prospectus, approximately 137 million shares underlying net-settled Pre-2011 RSUs held by our directors and then current employees and approximately 55 million outstanding shares and approximately 55 million shares subject to stock options held by then current employees other than Mr. Zuckerberg; - 181 days after the date of this prospectus, 1,194,153,445 outstanding shares and approximately 18 million shares underlying other net-settled Pre-2011 RSUs; - 211 days after the date of this prospectus, 149,432,006 shares held by the selling stockholders other than Mr. Zuckerberg; and - 366 days after the date of this prospectus, 47,315,862 shares held by Mail.ru Group Limited and DST Global Limited and their respective affiliates.

-Of the 138,539,434 shares of our Class B common stock that were subject to stock options outstanding (and not held by Mr. Zuckerberg) as of December 31, 2011, options to purchase 124,848,924 shares of Class B common stock were vested as of December 31, 2011 and the Class B common stock underlying such options will be eligible for sale approximately six months after the date of this prospectus.
-We expect an additional shares of Class B common stock to be delivered upon the net settlement of RSUs between the date that is approximately six months after the date of this prospectus and December 31, 2012, which shares would be eligible for sale in the public market immediately following settlement.
+In addition, as of March 31, 2012, options to purchase 49,390,599 shares of Class B common stock held by former employees were outstanding and fully vested and the Class B common stock underlying such options will be eligible for sale 181 days after the date of this prospectus.
+Furthermore, following our initial public offering, the remaining 60,000,000 shares subject to the partially exercised stock option held by Mr. Zuckerberg will be eligible for sale 181 days after the date of this prospectus.
+We expect an additional approximately 2 million shares of Class B common stock to be delivered upon the net settlement of RSUs between the date of the initial settlement of RSUs described above and December 31, 2012 will be eligible for sale in the public market immediately following settlement.